stratdev3/SimpleW/documentation/simplew/docs/guide/observability.md

 They offer a helper extension for the [.NET OpenTelemetry exporter](https://github.com/open-telemetry/opentelemetry-dotnet) as a [NuGet package](https://www.nuget.org/packages/Uptrace.OpenTelemetry), making it effortless to integrate end-to-end tracing into your .NET services.

-So add the official OpenTelemetry package
+Then add the official OpenTelemetry package

 ```sh
 $ dotnet add package OpenTelemetry.Exporter.OpenTelemetryProtocol